 For the first time, the charismatic tale of Quentin Roosevelt, President Theodore Roosevelt’s youngest son, and his secret fiancée, Flora Payne Whitney, is told in rich and absorbing detail by an expert storyteller.

 At the ebb of the Gilded Age, Quentin is the scion of America’s most celebrated political family.
-Flora is the privileged child of the Whitneys and Vanderbilts, two of the nation’s richest and most dominant dynasties.
+Flora is the privileged child of the Whitneys and Vanderbilts, two of the nation’s richest dynasties.

 Read more >>